What Should We Actually Be Afraid of in AI?

 The process by which a computer is able to improve its own performance (as in analyzing image files) by continuously incorporating new data into an existing statistical model.

 So machine learning is simply adding data to a statistical model.
 What do you get at the output of your ML network?
-A float value ranging from 0 to 1.
-You’re either looking at a dog — then it’s .999 dog — or you’re seeing a cat — that’ll be .998 cat.
-Or, if the system is really confident, you might get a flat 1 dog.
+A float between 0 and 1.
+You’re either looking at a dog — that’s a .999 dog — or you’re seeing a cat, that’ll be a .998 cat.
+If the system is really confident, you might get a flat 1 dog.
 That’s a 100% dog in the picture, I’d bet my teeth on it.
-Making these algorithms more sophisticated lets you create interesting things.
-For example, we can make a computer play Mario.
-Or stack Tetris pieces.
+Make these algorithms more sophisticated and you can build interesting things.
+You can teach a computer to play Mario.
+To stack Tetris pieces.
 Position 1 is 10% good, position 2 is 78% good.

 And then, just like in Futurama: